devops-miami/aws_infra/README.md

 * Use the new SSO server and login the new user
 * Create a token for the TF

+For users who are not me (haha), this might be a lot.
+The way you run this is in this order:
+* init
+* network
+* service

+*Each section has it's respective readme with instructions and detailed notes for deployment.
+*
 ## Remote State
 We provision a couple different `DynamoDB` tables and an `s3` bucket to store our TF state so others can jump in on the fun. :D